mansurgh/-fullstack-exp-lofi-life/README.md

 The PostCSS configuration will use `@tailwindcss/postcss` when available and fall back to `tailwindcss` otherwise, so either plugin works out of the box.

+It is also necessary to install the folder with audio of all the Ayats from the Quran from the link - https://drive.google.com/file/d/1Hu18XEnVbGfjLoI6yiVXtbs9-onQcnh2/view?usp=sharing

 ---

 **This site is created for peaceful and thoughtful Qur'an reading with maximum comfort and atmosphere.**